 When looking for solutions to back pain, you may consider spinal decompression surgery and non-surgical spinal decompression.
 Both are meant to help treat compressed nerves in the lower spine to relieve back pain, but a non-surgical approach is very different from a surgical one.
 Before deciding which treatment to pursue, we encourage you to think carefully about their differences.

-After spinal decompression surgery, you’ll need some time to fully recover.
+After surgery for spinal decompression in Culver City and Van Nuys, you’ll need some time to fully recover.
 On average, it can take around 4 to 6 weeks to reach normal levels of mobility.
 The exact timeline varies based on how healthy you are overall and your activity level during recovery.
 However, since non-surgical spinal decompression is a noninvasive treatment, there is no recovery time to worry about.
 After every session, you can simply return to your normal daily routine – no need to set aside several days to recover.
 Furthermore, with spinal decompression surgery, you might be told to undergo a physiotherapy course to prepare for the procedure, which can take additional time out of your schedule; this is not typically part of the non-surgical decompression process.

 As you can probably guess, non-surgical spinal decompression is generally less expensive than surgery, especially considering the time you’ll have to spend out of work.
 That said, you will have to take the benefits offered by your health insurance into account, as some procedures may or may not be covered under your plan.
 Our practice offers multiple payment plan options that can make spinal decompression more affordable, such as Care Credit, Cherry, and Lending USA.
 We also offer help with your insurance to maximize your benefits based on your treatment needs.